Pam Ewing: Background

-Before the creation of Dallas, series creator David Jacobs originally had quite a different idea of what he envisioned the show to be.
+Before the creation of Dallas, series creator David Jacobs had quite a different idea of what he envisioned the show to be.
 He wanted to create a television show based on "family issues and examining relationships at the middle class level".
 The Production Company, CBS, initially turned down his original idea, as they wanted something more "glitzy" to put on the air, with wealthier characters.
 After the success of Dallas, Jacobs' initial idea would later become the Dallas spin-off Knots Landing.
 He initially conceived Pamela as the central character of the Texas-based serial.
-The role was created specifically for actress Linda Evans to star, and was indefinitely called "The Untitled Linda Evans Project" that was originally set in Indianapolis.
+The role was created specifically for actress Linda Evans to star, and was indefinitely called "The Untitled Linda Evans Project" that was set in Indianapolis.
 He described her character as, "a semitrashy lady who marries into a rich Texas family".
 After crafting the backstory of the Ewing family, Jacobs began to realize that the show couldn't be settled simply around the character of Pamela.
 He wanted it to be based around the entire clan and their lives as wealthy oil people living in Dallas, Texas.
 Evans was ultimately not offered the part, but ironically would later go on to play Krystle Carrington on Dynasty, a rival show to Dallas.